archit10101/MotionMastery/README.md

-motion mestery is an app that teaches u physical skill!
+motion mastery is an app that teaches u physical skills like karate!